browserengineering/book/book/security.md

 advertisers will pay for it!) but posting a bank transaction is.
 And if the website has a change-of-password form, there could even be a way to take control of the account.

-Even worse, the form submission could be triggered by JavaScript, with the user not involved at all.
-And this kind of attack can be further disguised, for example by hiding the entry widget, pre-filling a post, and styling the button to look like a normal link.

 Unfortunately, we can't just apply the same-origin policy to form submissions.[^google-search] So how do we defend against this attack?